Top 13 Must-Haves for an Amazing B2B eCommerce Website

 In-depth product information backed by strong CMS

 Buyers want as much product information as you can give them.
 This can be in the form of web pages, downloadable brochures, product usage PDFs, MSDSs, and how-to videos.
-Make sure the platform has a CMS that handles multiple media forms.
+Make sure the platform has a CMS that handles multiple media forms – you can take a look here for some leading headless cms solutions.

 And when it comes to the CMS, you want to make sure that it is as easy to use as possible.
 It shouldn’t require the services of a developer or designer to create a landing page.
 Look for a platform with a CMS that’s intuitive, features drag and drop elements, and a WYSIWYG interface that is as easy to use on a mobile device as it is on a desktop or laptop.